Chile–Israel relations: Bilateral agreements

 In October 2010, Israeli Prime Minister Benjamin Netanyahu invited Chilean President Sebastián Piñera to Israel for the signing of a free trade agreement between the two countries.

 Security incidents

 In 2009, a bullet was fired into the car of the Israeli ambassador to Chile, David Dadon, smashing the windshield.
 Dadon was not in the car and no one was injured, but security was tightened.

 Jews of Chile

 In 2006, Michelle Bachelet's newly elected Chilean cabinet was described as the "most Jewish government in the world."
 The Ministers of Public Works (Eduardo Bitran), Planning and Cooperation (Clarissa Hardy), Mining and Energy (Karen Poniachik) and Deputy Foreign Minister (Alberto van Klaveren) were Jewish.
 Later, Bachelet's successor Sebastián Piñera would appoint the also Jewish Rodrigo Hinzpeter as Minister of Interior Government and later as Minister of Defense.

-Chile has a Jewish community estimated at about 10,000 to 16,000 mainly centred on Santiago.
+Chile has a Jewish community estimated at 10,000 to 16,000 mainly centered on Santiago.
 Some estimates put the total Jewish population as high as 20,700.